-- There is a higher rate of completion of detoxification when the inpatient program is utilized, as the patient is required to stay at the facility at all times.
+- There is a higher rate of completion of alcohol detoxification when the inpatient program is utilized, as the patient is required to stay at the facility at all times.

 - Even though the success rate is higher for detoxification, the artificial environment of a controlled setting can increase the alcoholic’s dependency on residential treatment for a safety net, instead of utilizing the counseling suggestions about behavioral changes and increasing coping skills.